ayfoo1/fyp/README.md

   4) Get all asset loss entries (in many different currencies) Convert all to USD

 Analysis: Visualise trends

-How is the damage(asset loss) influenced by company size, incident type and incident year?
+How is the damage(asset loss) influenced by company size, incident type and incident year?\

--Bigger company = greater damager?
+&nbsp;-Bigger company = greater damager?\

--Hacking = greater damager?
+&nbsp;-Hacking = greater damager?\

--More recent(better tools/technologies) = greater damage?
+&nbsp;-More recent(better tools/technologies) = greater damage?\

--Does company revenue influence type of incident?
+&nbsp;-Does company revenue influence type of incident?